 Outward Bound Instructors are skilled, dedicated, and caring outdoor educators.
 These well-rounded individuals have extensive wilderness experience.
-They come from a variety of backgrounds: education, business, camp and other outdoor education networks, or from one of many Outward Bound schools around the world.
-Aside from formal qualifications in Wilderness First Aid, our instructors continually update their skills through independent training, personal expeditions, and staff development opportunities provided by Outward Bound Canada.
+They come from a variety of backgrounds: education, business, camp and other outdoor education networks, or from one of over 40 Outward Bound schools around the world.
+Aside from formal training in Wilderness First Aid, our instructors continually update their skills through independent training, personal expeditions, and staff development opportunities provided by Outward Bound Canada.
 They can’t wait to meet you!

 CAN YOU TELL ME MORE ABOUT THE SOLO EXPERIENCE?

 The solo experience, called “solo”, is designed to give you some time to yourself, away from the group, to relax, reflect and recharge.
 The solo provides a change of pace, and it varies in length depending on the duration of your course.
 You will have the opportunity to set up a campsite of your own, manage your own physical and mental needs and enjoy your independence.
 You will never be more than a whistle-blow away from your instructors who will check on you regularly.
 Often described as the most transformative part of the experience, the solo gives participants the chance to reflect on earlier conversations from the expedition, absorb important realizations about yourself and leave behind anything that would no longer serve them going forward.
 It is important to know that the solo is not a survival exercise: you will have the proper gear, food, water and other necessities with you.
 It’s simply a time for self-exploration, rest and reflection.

 WHAT IS INCLUDED IN THE COURSE FEE?